cdstouter/pdfkit/README.md

 [![](https://img.shields.io/gratipay/devongovett.svg)](https://gratipay.com/devongovett)

+This is a forked version using fontkit-cachekerning, which adds caching code to the kerning routines to improve performance.

 ## Description

 PDFKit is a PDF document generation library for Node and the browser that makes creating complex, multi-page, printable documents easy.